petar-jr/a-sananmuunnos/README.md

 ### "Tokens"

-Input text is firstly split into "tokens", that have form <non-spaces><spaces>.
-For first token, the <non-spaces> can be empty, in case there are leading spaces in the beginning of input string.
+Input text is firstly split into "tokens", that have form `<non-spaces><spaces>`.
+For first token, the `<non-spaces>` can be empty, when there are leading spaces in the beginning of input string.

 ### Finite State machine to split words